 Hannah joined Ikon Arts Management in 2015 and works with the company’s ensembles and conductors.
 Outside of work, she enjoys playing the viola in chamber and orchestral settings.

-Ellie joined Ikon Arts Management in 2014 and helps to manage many of the Ikon Arts instrumentalists and chamber ensembles, and also the London A Cappella Festival and the Eaton Square Concert series.
-A soprano and violinist, she is a member of Chantage Choir and Camden Symphony Orchestra.
-She aso enjoys playing hockey.
+Ellie joined Ikon Arts Management in 2014 and manages many of Ikon Arts’ instrumentalists and chamber ensembles, as well as acting as Marketing Manager for the London A Cappella Festival.
+A soprano and violinist, she is a member of Chantage Choir and Camden Symphony Orchestra, and she occasionally sings with a jazz band.
+She also enjoys playing hockey.

 Ellie graduated from the University of Birmingham with a BA in Music and English Literature in 2013, and worked in PR for a year before moving into the world of artist management.